Andrew Benintendi Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.

-- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.
+- The Giants' 3.89 team ERA ranked 15th among all league pitching staffs.

-- Giants pitchers combined to surrender 132 home runs (0.8 per game), the first-fewest in the big leagues.
+- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).

-- DeSclafani gets the call to start for the Giants, his first this season.
+- Webb (0-1) takes the mound for the Giants to make his second start this season.

-- The 32-year-old right-hander last appeared Sunday, June 26 against the Cincinnati Reds, when he started and went 2 2/3 innings.

-- Over his five appearances last season he put together a 0-2 record, had a 6.63 ERA, and a 2 WHIP.
+- His last time out was on Thursday against the New York Yankees, when the righty went six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.